Ben Obese-Jecty

 Benjamin Obese-Jecty (/ˌɒbsiːˈdʒɛktiː/, born September 1979) is a British Conservative politician who has been Member of Parliament (MP) for Huntingdon since 2024.
+He currently serves as the Shadow Minister for Defence Procurement.

 Early life

 Obese-Jecty's father was originally Ghanaian and came to Britain on the SS Apapa as a four year old in 1953.
 Obese-Jecty is mixed race, with his mother being white English.
-He was educated at Tiffin School.
-After attending university, he joined the British Army.
+He was educated at Tiffin School, a boys' grammar school in Kingston upon Thames.
+After attending Kingston University, he joined the British Army.

 Military service

 Having attended the Royal Military Academy Sandhurst, Obese-Jecty was commissioned as a second lieutenant in the Duke of Wellington's Regiment on 11 December 2004, with seniority in that rank from 15 December 2001.
 He was promoted to lieutenant on the same day, 11 December 2004, with seniority in that rank from 15 December 2003.
 He moved to the Yorkshire Regiment after his first regiment was merged with others to form it in 2006.
 He was promoted to captain on 11 June 2007.

 Obese-Jecty served a tour of duty in Iraq as a battle casualty replacement after completing his training.
-From 2009 to 2010, as part of Operation Herrick 11, he served a tour in Afghanistan in an "embedded partnership role mentoring the Afghan National Army's 2nd Kandak" in Sangin, Helmand Province.
+From 2009 to 2010, as part of Operation Herrick 11, he served a tour in Afghanistan in an "embedded partnership role mentoring the Afghan National Army's 2nd Kandak" in Sangin, Helmand Province, with 3RIFLES Battlegroup.
+Over the six-month tour they sustained the heaviest casualties suffered by a British Army battlegroup since the Korean War.

 Obese-Jecty moved to the Regular Army Reserve of Officers on 11 December 2012, thereby ending his active military service.